 In California, Gov. Jerry Brown has signed into law an astounding 876 new mandates.
 They all took effect last week.
-Now, in the Golden State, you cannot do the following:• Hunt a bear using trained dogs.
-Untrained canines are OK, I guess.
-And how would the authorities be able to tell?
-Would the dog have to take a test in the forest?
+Now, in the Golden State, you cannot do the following:

 The list of new laws is almost endless, and it is clear that Brown and the California legislature have been very busy thinking up ways to control every aspect of people’s lives.
 And that is what’s basically happening throughout this country.
 Politicians, some of them well-meaning, are trying to legislate everything.

 New York’s Mayor Michael Bloomberg doesn’t want us to be chubby, so he’s trying to ban soft drinks in large cups.
 If a child rides his bike, he often looks like a Roman gladiator with all the protective gear.
 Drive through a yellow light, and you may be ticketed thanks to a camera tied to a pole.
 Everybody’s watching everything – and then sending it out to the world via technology.

 The more laws that governments pass the less individual freedom there is.
 Any student of history will tell you that.
 Totalitarian countries ban pretty much everything.
 The Taliban whipped people in public for dancing.
 Mao would execute you for saying a prayer.
 Hitler would send you to a concentrate camp if he thought you were gay.

 We Americans need to stop this nanny state stuff.
 Reasonable protections are fine.
 It should be a crime to text while driving.
 But in California it is now against the law to park at a broken meter for more time than you could if said meter were working.
 I can just see the cops standing there with a stopwatch.